open-telemetry/opentelemetry.io/content/en/docs/Contribute/_index.md

 1. Make the changes requested.
 1. Commit the changes.

-When your review is complete, a reviewer merges your PR and your changes go liv a few minutes later.
+When your review is complete, a reviewer merges your PR and your changes goes live a few minutes later.

 ### Work from a local fork {#fork-the-repo}